 Sous vide supreme

 The Sous Vide Supreme sous vide oven comes in three sizes.
-The Sous Vide Supreme Chef is the professional model which can be used in restaurants, the Sous Vide Supreme is the size of a breadmaker and designed to sit on your counter between uses, the Sous Vide Supreme Demi is a slightly smaller version and it is also designed to sit on your counter top.
+Sous Vide Supreme Chef is the professional model which can be used in restaurants.
+The Sous Vide Supreme is the size of a breadmaker and designed to sit on your counter between uses.
+And the Sous Vide Supreme Demi is a slightly smaller version and it is also designed to sit on your counter top.
+When you’re considering which might be the best sous vide machine for using at home, Sous Vide Supreme gives you choice.

 Sous Vide Supreme Water Oven SVS10LS